Yoo-su/bookjeok/project_guidelines.md

-# Releaf Project Guidelines
+# bookjeok Project Guidelines

-This document serves as a reference for the development rules, directory structure, and conventions used in the Releaf project.
+This document serves as a reference for the development rules, directory structure, and conventions used in the bookjeok project.

 ## 1. Technology Stack

-### Frontend (`releaf-front`)
+### Frontend (`bookjeok-front`)

 - **Framework**: Next.js 15 (App Router)
 - **Language**: TypeScript